TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 We are animals!
 Our minds and bodies are not yet evolved for the information age.
 Our fleshy prisons have not yet learned to ignore a dopamine signal if it comes from a scrollable page.

-Yes, if you really love someone, you don't give them the dopamine fix their body wants / that suffocates.
+Yes, if you really love someone, you don't give them the dopamine fix their body wants but shouldn't.
 You give them something that makes a positive impact instead.

 I think that should be obvious!